Skip to main content

 • Execute the self-test scan sudo systemctl start 128T-rpm-verify

-The self-test scan is intiated and takes approximately two minutes to complete.
+The self-test scan is initiated and takes approximately two minutes to complete.
 Upon completion, run:

 systemctl status 128T-rpm-verify